Are Artificial Sweeteners Better Than Sugar?

 Artificial sweetener consumption has also been associated with weight gain, increased waist circumference, dyslipidaemia, high blood pressure, high blood sugar, metabolic syndrome, and high triglycerides.

-Just when you think you are doing the right thing!
+Just when you think you’re doing the right thing!

 Both sugar-sweetened beverages and artificially sweetened drinks negatively impact our body’s ability to move glucose (sugar) from our blood into our cells (where it is needed).
 Additionally, artificial sweeteners increase our risk of having a heart attack or stroke.